baveku/LiveKit/README.md

 # iOS Swift SDK for LiveKit

+# Why am I fork LiveKit?
+- Because I need support iOS 10 for my project.
+- Many bugs critical need fix, I hope I solved it for you.
+- You have issue please not report here\nso you can report in root repo for community can see and fix it together.

 Official Client SDK for [LiveKit](https://github.com/livekit/livekit-server).
 Easily add video & audio capabilities to your iOS apps.

 Example: [LiveKit-iOS-Example](https://github.com/baveku/LiveKit-iOS-Example)